cdsittampalam/documentation/docs/Fund Administration.md

 The summary section has basic information on the fund:

-*   The Fund ID to help differentiate funds with similar names and descriptions
+*   The Fund ID to help differentiate funds with similar names and descriptions.
-*   The type of asset in the fund as Bitcoin Testnet
+*   The type of asset in the fund as Bitcoin Testnet.
-*   The name of the fund as "Fund One"
+*   The name of the fund as "Fund One".
-*   A brief description about the fund
+*   A brief description about the fund.

 ![summary](/doc-images/4summaryinfo.png)